astoycos/bpfman-operator/docs/developer-guide/shipping-bytecode.md

 ## Specifications

-We provide two distinct spec variants here to ensure interoperatiblity with existing registries and packages which do no support the new custom media types defined here.
+We provide two distinct spec variants here to ensure interoperability with existing registries and packages which do no support the new custom media types defined here.

 - [custom-data-type-spec](#custom-oci-compatible-spec)